chicken vindaloo

 Instructions

-• Pour the tomato puree (optional) and continue to saute for another 3 to 4 mins.
+• Pour the tomato puree (if using) and continue to saute for another 3 to 4 mins.

-• Cover and simmer until the chicken cooked through & fork tender.
+• Cover and simmer until the chicken is cooked through & fork tender.
+If the pan is too dry, add little hot water as you cook.
+(I use about half cup.)

-• Simmer until the gravy reaches a thick & semi dry stage.
-Taste and add more salt if needed.
+• Simmer until the sauce reaches a thick & semi dry stage.
+Taste and add more salt as required.

 Notes